Allergies, animals and Accessibility

 All other animals are not be brought on board.

-We have a loud signaling horn we are required to sound at certain times.
+We have a loud signalling horn we are required to sound at certain times.
 It sometimes scares our passengers, and we are able to let them know its coming!
 We would hate to have a pet react and bolt – especially when we are on the water and there is no where to run.
 Additionally, we respect some of our guests have allergies.
 Again, when we are sailing, space is limited, so it is difficult to ensure everyone is comfortable.
 We need to make some restrictions to ensure that.
 Thank you for your understanding.

 Wheelchair Accessibility